-If an employee files a complaint against a student, the Affirmative Action Officer will determine which office will proceed with the complaint's processing.
-Proceedings involving student-to-student complaints will be adjudicated through the Dean of Students Office and must comply with the procedural guidelines contained in the University's Student Handbook.
+If any person files a complaint against a student, in their role as student, or against a student organization, the Dean of Students Office will proceed with the complaint's processing.
+Proceedings involving student-to-student complaints will be adjudicated through the Dean of Students Office and must comply with the procedural guidelines contained in the Division of Student Affairs Student Handbook.